Balsamic Green Beans

 - You can also add mushrooms to the steamer basket.

 - Cook the green beans in a skillet with some vegetable oil.
-Once they’re tender, remove from the skillet and transfer to a serving dish and top with the vinaigrette to make sautéed green beans with balsamic vinegar.
+Once they’re tender, remove them from the skillet and transfer them to a serving dish, and top with the vinaigrette to make sautéed green beans with balsamic vinegar.

 Low-Carb Keto Green Beans